 1. Start with a strong plan

 For most people nearing or in retirement, the key question is: How much can I withdraw from savings without running out of money prematurely?
-Our rule is to limit withdrawals to 4% to 5% of your initial balance when you enter retirement and make annual adjustments for inflation.
+Aim to limit withdrawals to 4% to 5% of your initial balance when you enter retirement and make annual adjustments for inflation.

 Read Viewpoints on Fidelity.com: How can I make my retirement savings last?